Berserk (manga): Plot

-Years later, Guts, now known as the Black Swordsman, travels with the elf Puck.
+Years later, Guts, now renowned as the "Black Swordsman", travels with the elf Puck.
 Captured by Farnese of the Holy Iron Chain Knights, he escapes after saving her and returns to Godo, only to find Casca missing.
 His search leads him to St. Albion, where the Godhand prepare a ritual to incarnate one of their own.
 Amidst refugees fleeing the Kushan Empire, Guts rescues Casca from the fanatic Mozgus as the dead rise, forming a massive Brand of Sacrifice.
 Farnese, her bodyguard Serpico, and the thief Isidro join him, while an Apostle beneath the city consumes the Demon Child, using its essence to restore Griffith to physical form.
 After battling Griffith and Zodd at Godo's home, Griffith senses lingering traces of the Demon Child's emotions within him.
 Seeking a haven for Casca, Guts resolves to travel to Elfhelm, allowing Farnese, Serpico, and Isidro to accompany him—partly fearing his own growing rage may endanger her.
 Meanwhile, Griffith reforms the Band of the Hawk with Apostles, waging war against the rogue Apostle Ganishka.

-Guts' party liberates a village from trolls, encountering the witch Flora, her apprentice Schierke, and the elf Ivalera.
+Guts's party liberates a village from trolls, encountering the witch Flora, her apprentice Schierke, and the elf Ivalera.
 Flora gifts Guts the Berserker Armor, enhancing his strength at the cost of his sanity.
 After Apostles kill Flora, the Moonlight Child—later revealed as the Demon Child—appears before vanishing.
 The Skull Knight confirms Elfhelm's potential to heal Casca but warns of the armor's dangers.
 Boarding Roderick's ship, they evade a Kushan attack, during which Guts briefly clashes with Ganishka.
 Griffith slays the emperor, merging the physical and astral worlds, then establishes Falconia as humanity's last refuge.
 During the voyage, the Moonlight Child reappears, and the group battles a sea monster and undead pirates as Farnese begins studying magic under Schierke.

 Recruiting the merrow Isma, they reach Elfhelm, where the elven sage Danann restores Casca's mind.
 The Skull Knight reveals the Berserker Armor's dark origins and his own history with the Godhand's Void.
 The Moonlight Child is exposed as the Demon Child, briefly usurping Griffith's body before Griffith reasserts control, abducts Casca, and destroys Elfhelm's spirit tree—scattering its inhabitants into the astral realm.
 As survivors flee aboard the Seahorse, Guts collapses in despair.
 In Falconia, Casca regains fragmented memories before being recaptured.
 Guts resists his inner darkness but falls unconscious as Kushan warriors—led by Silat, Daiba, and Rickert—board the ship.